THE TRANSMISSION GALLERY

 Following the re-engineering of Wrotham from HP to MP, despite generally much-improved reception, a few reports were received of increased multipath interference to car radio reception.
 Initial checks revealed that the problems were limited to fairly restricted areas.
 Tests were therefore carried out to assess the causes of this increased multipath and to locate the sources of the reflections.

-Measurements were made outside programme hours with the Radio 3 transmitter feeding Wrotham's old HP antenna, whilst the Radio-4 transmitter fed the new mixed polarized antenna.
+Measurements were made outside programme hours with the Radio 3 transmitter feeding Wrotham's old HP antenna, whilst the Radio-4 transmitter fed the new mixed polarised antenna.
 Both directional and omni-directional receiving antennas were used.

-The tall buildings of central London generally give the effect of reflecting VP more strongly than HP. although Other Measurements on isolated tall buildings showed no significant difference Ill the more rural Horsham area both polarizations were reflected with equal intensity and mainly from the hills.
+The tall buildings of central London generally give the effect of reflecting VP more strongly than HP. although Other Measurements on isolated tall buildings showed no significant difference Ill the more rural Horsham area both polarisations were reflected with equal intensity and mainly from the hills.

 0verall, the benefits given by improved car reception and greater coverage considerably outweigh the slightly increased multipath found in some areas.